WizzardMaker/GenMapping/documentation/Tags.md

 > ## Expression (@expression)
 > The expression tag allows to define custom code for the mapping of the target field
 >
-> _Beware - this operation is not checked by AutoMapper and could result in incorrect/not compileable output_
+> _Beware - this operation is not checked by GenMapping and could result in incorrect/not compileable output_
 > ### Syntax
 > ```
 > //@expression(expression="", target="", isType="false|true")